yuqiang-yang/yuqiang-yang.github.io/_pages/about.md

 Advisor: Dr. Chen Chen</p>
 <ul>
 <li>
-  <p>Train GGCNN for the perception of the objects' pose and the grasp quality.
+  <p>Train <a href="https://github.com/dougsm/ggcnn">GGCNN</a>  for the perception of the objects' pose and the grasp quality.
 The inputs of GGCNN are pointclouds while the outputs are the grasp quality, width and orientation.</p>
 </li>
 <li>
   <p> Jointly consider the manipulability, energy, manipulator orientation and path tracking in the QP solvers.
 The dynamic-weighted QP is implemented based on the tracking error to achieve graceful picking-and-placing.</p>